judka-uriel/uriel-book/uriel_en.md

 (also it's possible to draw parallels between Hong Kong and Crimea).
 And further, with the prospect of extending to other countries.

-In light of this, it becomes clear which countries fit the description in the prophecy concerning Gog and Magog.
+In connection with this, it becomes clear which countries fit the description in the prophecy concerning Gog and Magog.
 {: #gog-magog title="Gog and Magog"}